 Western Canada Fire & First Aid’s Emergency First Aid course follows the new CSA standards and the “Alberta Plus” standards.
 This instructor led course is approximately 8-hours in duration.

 First aid training is focused on basic life support skills and includes AED and Level C (Adult, Child & Infant) CPR training.
-Successful candidates will receive a certificate recognized by Alberta Human Resources and Employment, Workplace Health and Safety that is valid for 3 years (Note: Western Canada Fire & First Aid Inc. appears on page 7 of the List of Approved Courses).
+Successful candidates will receive a certificate recognized by Alberta Occupational Health and Safety that is valid for 3 years (Note: Western Canada Fire & First Aid Inc. appears on page 7 of the List of Approved Courses).
 First aid courses are held at Western Canada Fire & First Aid’s training facility in Edmonton, Alberta or onsite at your location for a minimum number of students.

 Who Should Attend Emergency First Aid?